AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/verify.md

   Take note of the local application URL, shown above as `-> https://localhost:9080`

+1. Initially (and whenever you see a Connection Error) open `https://localhost:9080` (or whatever your local application URL is) in your web browser, and manually accept [the HTTPS certificate](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/extension-development/#accepting-the-certificate-first-time-users).
 1. Add the following two query params to the [AEM UI's URL](#aem-ui-url)
     + `&devMode=true`
     + `&ext=<LOCAL APPLICATION URL>`, usually `&ext=https://localhost:9080`.